Rank Resilience of Pattern Matrices against Structured Perturbations with Applications: Conditions for completability of GLRM

-In this section, we give a necessary and sufficient combinatorial condition for the GLRMC with $k=1$.
-We then transform it into a bipartite graph form.
-Our approach is based on one of the key findings of this paper, namely, the basis preservation principle, expanded as follows.
+In this section, we give a necessary and sufficient combinatorial condition for the $k$-GRR with $k=1$.
+Our approach is based on a key finding of this paper, namely, the basis preservation principle, expanded as follows.